SilverEzredes/LUCY-Bot/README.md

-# A.L.T.I.E.R.A.
+# L.U.C.Y.
 Bot
-Custom Discord bot for the Cyberpunk 2077 Modding Servers
+Custom Discord bot for the Uncharted/The Last of Us Modding Servers.

 ## Features:
  - Leveling system for: